5 ways to reduce bounce rate[Must Know Info]

 Google Analytics is a free web analytics service that reports website traffic.

-Five tips you can use right now to reduce your bounce rate.
+Five highly effective and Top tips you can use right now to reduce your bounce rate.

 Speed up your site.

-Google dislikes slow-loading sites, and users don’t like it.
+Google dislikes slow-loading sites, and users don’t like it too.

 If your site takes longer than three seconds to load, visitors will hit the back button and leave.
 So I recommend using Pingdom.